Diphtheria

 Some people are at greater risk of getting diphtheria or getting very sick from it.

-If you are at greater risk, it is especially important to make sure you are fully vaccinated.
+If you are at greater risk, it is especially important to make sure you have received the recommended doses of diphtheria containing vaccine.

 People at greater risk of severe disease